Add to Favorites Print this page Email Us

 If the court deems that an expungement of a criminal record is appropriate, the court must order all official records pertaining to the case sealed and all index references to the case deleted.
 Upon issuance of the order, the proceedings in the case shall be considered not to have occurred, and the conviction of the person subject to the proceedings shall be sealed.

 Expungement of a criminal conviction is an excellent way to put the past behind you and close a chapter on a past mistake.
-With an expungement of the record, a person can go forward with their life without being hunted by a prior conviction or having to disclose a criminal record.
+With an expungement of the record, a person can go forward with their life without being haunted by a prior conviction or having to disclose a criminal record.
 Expungements can provide a clean slate, piece of mind, and the freedom to pursue career opportunities that may not have been available with a criminal record.

 Why spend the money to expunge my record?